-A front company is the face of a company used to protect the actual company or owners from liability or investigation in the case of criminal or illegal activities such as money laundering.
+A front company is the face of a company used to protect the actual company or owners from liability or investigation.
+For example, in the case of criminal or illegal activities such as money laundering.

 Gatekeepers are the persons that are a go-between two persons or two activities.
-In the case of money laundering, lawyers, accountants, trusts, notaries, investment advisors, and company service providers help in the movement of money from one place to another and therefore, are called gatekeepers.
-It is essential to identify the relevant gatekeepers of a transaction to prevent money laundering operations.
+In the case of money laundering, lawyers, accountants, trusts, notaries, investment advisors, and company service providers help in the movement of money from one place to another.
+Therefore, they are called gatekeepers.
+Moreover It is essential to identify the relevant gatekeepers of a transaction to prevent money laundering operations.

-It is a set of all the processes of governing a company or government or institution, such as the accountability structure, control systems, decision-making processes, and other norms of keeping a company’s operations organized.
+It is a set of all the processes of governing a company or government or institution.
+For example, the accountability structure, control systems, decision-making processes.
+Moreover there are other norms of keeping a company’s operations organized.

-It refers to the trade of human beings across international borders make them sexual slaves, exploit them, or make them forced labourers.
+It refers to the trade of human beings across international borders.
+For example, sexual slaves, exploit them, or make them forced laborers.